mooseyscountrygarden.com » Garden Tour » Dog-Path Garden Tour« Dogwood Leaves | Dog-Path Garden In Autumn »

 The Cercis tree is one of the red foliage features of the Dog-Path garden (together with a Cotinus and a Copper Beech tree).
 It is much loved and often mentioned in my gardening journals.
 I've enthusiastically recommended it to friends - without success.
 I wonder if my pronunciation gives it a bad name - a 'Circus tree' sounding frivolous and far too gaudy for genteel town gardeners.
 Hmm...

-This leaf is till on the tree - but they're early to fall.
+This leaf is till on the tree - but they

 Autumn Cercis Leaf Close-Up

-These photographs were naturally taken in autumn (April for us) when leaf colours change quickly and spectacularly.
-Check out the warm autumn sunshine!
+All the photographs on this page were taken in autumn (April in my southern hemisphere garden) when leaf colours change quickly and spectacularly.
+They glow fiery red in the warm autumn sunshine.